Locally Adaptive and Differentiable Regression: Experiments

 \section{Experiments}

-We compare PU-KRR and PU-KRR-POLY with global KRR and other stitched kernel regression methods -- specifically, KNN SVM~\cite{Hable_Robert} and local SVM~\cite{Ingo_Steinwart} -- as well as neural nets and random forests.
+We compare PU-KRR and PU-KRR-POLY with global KRR and other stitched kernel regression methods -- specifically, KNN SVM~\cite{Hable_Robert}, local SVM~\cite{Ingo_Steinwart}, and local KRR~\cite{hanlocal} -- as well as neural nets and random forests.
+In some cases, for completion, we also ran PU-POLY which uses PU-stitched regression with a degree-2 polynomial model used locally.
 We measure on a 2D synthetic dataset, a 3D data set from the solution of a PDE on the sphere~\cite{SHANKAR2018170}, and several real-world datasets.
 The results from some generic and higher-dimensional datasets from the UCI repo~\cite{Dua:2019} are deferred to the Appendix.
 The error metrics we employ to compare experimental results include: $\rmse$ and relative error, which is $\text{rel-err}_i = \frac{\|y_i - \hat f(x_i)\|}{\|y_i\|}$.
 For all experiments, we do train/validation/test split, and for all the kernel related methods we tune the bandwidth $\sigma$ and ridge parameter $\eta$ by grid search.
 We select $\eta$ from $\{1\text{e-}1,1\text{e-}2,1\text{e-}3,1\text{e-}4,1\text{e-}5\}$ and $\sigma$ from $\{ 0.25 * b, 0.5 * b, b, 2b, 5b \}$ where $b$ is the average pairwise distance in each local/global model(s).
 For the tree method XGBoost~\cite{DBLP:journals/corr/ChenG16}, we also tune hyper-parameters e.g: number of subtrees, learning rate, etc. by grid search.
 Finally for the neural network, we have tried 2-5 hidden layers with different number of neurons varied in $\{8,16,32,64,128,256\}$, and report the best results found.
 All the experiment results are reported based on a held-out test set.